-In recent years, biological soil crusts (biocrusts) have gained particular interest as stabilizers of soil aggregates.
-Such biocrusts are highly variable communities of microscopic (cyanobacteria, algae, fungi, and bacteria) and macroscopic (lichens, bryophytes) organisms found on the surface and in the upper centimeters of the soil (Gao et al., 2017).
+Biological soil crusts (biocrusts) are highly variable communities of microscopic (cyanobacteria, algae, fungi, and bacteria) and macroscopic (lichens, bryophytes) organisms found on the surface and in the upper centimeters of the soil (Gao et al., 2017).
 They stabilize the soil surface (Garcia-Pichel et al., 2016), especially in arid climates, where biocrusts are the main biological agents for consolidating and connecting soil aggregates (Belnap and Büdel, 2016).
 However, biocrusts are also present in more mesic regions (e.g., pine barrens, serpentine soils, temperate steppe) (Belnap et al., 2016), but due to their limited ability to compete for light, they are mainly relegated to open spaces or interspaces between vascular plants where sunlight reaches the soil surface (Malam Issa et al., 1999).

-Because of their simple structure, biocrusts are present in a wide variety of climatic conditions.
+- 45 Despite their simple structure, biocrusts are present in a wide variety of climatic conditions.
 Biocrust organisms lack specialized desiccation control structures, such as stomata or impermeable cuticles, so their water content depends on the humidity in the surrounding environment (Thielen et al., 2021).
-However, low water demand, high drought tolerance (Chen et al., 2020), the ability to grow actively only when water is available, and to recover without physiological damage even after complete drying out for an extended period (Oliver et al., 2005) compensate the lack of dedicated structures.
+However, low water demand, high drought tolerance (Chen et al., 2020), the ability to grow actively only when water is available, and to recover without physiological damage even after complete drying out for an extended period (Oliver et al., 2005) - 50 compensate the lack of dedicated structures.
 For this reason, biocrusts form an almost continuous layer in arid regions where water availability limits vascular plant cover (Colesie et al., 2014; Grote et al., 2010).
 By slightly increasing the water availability, areas covered by plants and biocrusts increase in self-organized patterns where both coexist.
-However, when water demand is no longer restrained, vascular plants have an advantage using light due to their canopy development, which leads to a decline of biocrusts (Chen et al., 2018).

-The cover and composition of biocrusts strongly depend on water availability (Bowker et al., 2016).
-Under dry conditions, with high potential evapotranspiration, biocrusts are dominated by cyanobacteria, bacteria, and micro-fungi, with few bryophytes or lichens present.
-However, the occurrence of lichens is not restricted to more humid locations, but lichens were also found in arid regions like Pan de Azucar in northern Chile (Jung et al., 60 2020b; Jung et al., 2020a).
+However, when water demand is not restrained anymore, vascular plants have an advantage in the use of light due to their canopy development, which leads to a decrease in biocrusts (Chen et al., 2018). - 55 Biocrust cover and composition strongly depend on water availability (Bowker et al., 2016).
+Under dry conditions, with high potential evapotranspiration (ET0), biocrusts are dominated by cyanobacteria, bacteria, and micro-fungi, with few bryophytes or lichens present.
+As ET0 decreases, cyanobacterial biomass increases, and bryophytes and lichens appear.
 It implies that the external morphology of the biocrusts ranges from smooth to rugose (Chamizo et al., 2016).
-In terms of soil conditions, the water-holding capacity determines how much water can be stored in the soil.
-Typical sources of soil water are precipitation in general and, more specifically, at valley bottoms with close connection to the groundwater table, also groundwater.
-Further, available water for lichen growth can be provided by fog and dew (Jung et al., 2019).
-Pore space and pore size and following water-holding 65 capacity of a soil largely depends on the parent material and its degree of weathering.
-Thus, soil formation indirectly controls the distribution and composition of biocrusts at ecoregional and local scales (Bowker et al., 2016).
-For instance, Steven et al. (2013) showed that the composition of biocrust communities differed at vertical scales of a few centimeters in soils with different parent material origins, while Bowker et al. (2016) conclude that heterogeneous distributions in parent materials result in abrupt transitions in biocrust distribution and cover.

-70 Biocrusts can be understood as an organic-sedimentary system within the topsoil where the inorganic and the organic part play dynamic roles in determining the architecture, evolution, and properties of the system, including structure and aggregate stability.
-On a small spatial scale, biocrusts interact with the soil system in nitrogen and carbon cycling (Barger et al., 2016).
-Globally, Elbert et al. (2012) pointed out that cryptogamic covers take up 3.9

-Pg C per year.
-The main processes of nitrogen enrichment are biological fixation and dust capture, while nitrogen losses typically appear via dissolution, volatilization, and erosional loss (Barger et al., 2016).
-Photosynthesis is the most crucial carbon fixation process (Elbert et al., 2012; Porada et al., 2014), and soil erosion and biological decomposition are the primary loss source of carbon and other nutrients (Li et al., 2008).
+The water availability depends on the water-holding capacity of the soil, which depends on the parent - 60 material and its degree of weathering and thus indirectly controls the distribution and composition of biocrusts at ecoregional and local scales (Bowker et al., 2016).
+For instance, Steven et al. (2013) showed that the composition of biocrust communities differed at vertical scales of a few centimeters in soils with different parent material origins, while Bowker et al. (2016) conclude that heterogeneous distributions in parent materials result in abrupt transitions in biocrust distribution and cover. - 65 Biocrusts can be understood as an organic-sedimentary system within the topsoil where the inorganic and the organic part play dynamic roles in determining the architecture, evolution, and properties of the system, including structure and aggregate stability.
+On a small scale, biocrusts interact with the soil system in nitrogen and carbon cycling (Barger et al., 2016).
+The main processes of nitrogen enrichment are biological fixation and dust capture, while nitrogen losses typically appear via dissolution, volatilization, and erosional loss (Barger et al., 2016). - 70 Photosynthesis is the most crucial carbon fixation process (Elbert et al., 2012; Porada et al., 2014), and soil erosion and biological decomposition are the primary loss source of carbon and other nutrients (Li et al., 2008).